SLOPE: Optimistic Potential Landscape Shaping for Model-based Reinforcement Learning: Introduction

 As illustrated in Fig.\ref{fig:motivation}, developing reward models in MBRL under sparse rewards presents two key challenges: i) \textbf{Reward learning failure under extreme data imbalance.} In sparse reward settings, the vast majority of trajectories yield zero rewards.
 This scarcity of successful samples makes it difficult for the reward model to extract meaningful success patterns, often causing the model to collapse toward the majority class (zero) \cite{dreamsmooth}. ii) \textbf{Ineffectiveness of ground-truth rewards for planning.} Most MBRL approaches \cite{tdmpc, tdmpc2, dreamerv3} focus on accurately regressing ground-truth scalar rewards.
 However, in sparse settings, strictly fitting these values results in a reward model that outputs zeros almost everywhere, even with perfect accuracy.
 This creates a gradient-free landscape during rollouts, offering the planner no intermediate signals to guide the agent toward the goal.

 To address the aforementioned challenges, recent studies have sought to incorporate expert demonstrations to mitigate the exploration dilemma in sparse reward tasks.
 MoDem series \cite{modem, modemv2} introduced a multi-phase training framework that effectively leverages demonstration data to accelerate the training of visual MBRL algorithms.
 However, this approach focuses solely on enhancing the training strategy and still adheres to regressing ground-truth sparse rewards.
 Meanwhile, inverse RL \cite{adverserial_IRL, graph_IRL}, on the other hand, infers the reward function from expert demonstrations.
 However, in complex tasks, such approaches typically require a large amount of demonstration data to sufficiently cover the state-action space.
 Reward shaping techniques that incorporate intrinsic motivation, such as maximum entropy-based \cite{entropy_based_1, entropy_based_2}, count-based \cite{count_based_1, count_based_2}, or similarity-based \cite{similarity_based_1, similarity_based_2} approaches, can guide agents to discover meaningful behaviors in sparse reward environments.
 DEMO$^{3}$ \cite{demo3} artificially decomposed the sparse reward into multi-stage semi-sparse reward, assigning higher reshaped rewards to states in the later stages.
-Nevertheless, these reward shaping methods alter the original optimization landscape, often leading to suboptimal or unintended behaviors, and they typically lack theoretical convergence guarantees.
-Motivated by these limitations and the need for informative planning signals, a fundamental question arises.
+Nevertheless, heuristic shaping relies on delicate, task-specific engineering and often misaligns with the true objective.
+This misalignment makes agents prone to \textit{reward hacking}, severely compromising the reliability of trajectory evaluation in sampling-based planners.
+Motivated by these limitations, a fundamental question arises.

-\textit{How can we construct a dense guiding signal for MBRL in sparse reward settings that enables reliable action evaluation, without altering the optimal policy, and with guaranteed policy convergence?}
+\textit{How can we construct a dense, informative guiding signal for MBRL in sparse reward settings that provides reliable directional feedback for trajectory planning, while remaining aligned with the true task objective?}